Using Ribir without relying on "DSL"

 }

-This is just like a regular Rust structure.
-You can directly create an object:
+This is no different than a regular Rust struct, you can just create an object:

 use ribir::prelude::*;

-We've created a button, but it doesn't have any API for handling events.
+, but it doesn't provide any API for responding to events.

 use ribir::prelude::*;